Price and Assortment Optimization under the Multinomial Logit Model with Opaque Products: Introduction

 Opaque products have also been widely studied in the revenue management literature under the term ``flexible products". \citet{gallegofirst2004revenue} study a model with two traditional products and one flexible product, where the allocation of the flexible product occurs at the end of the selling horizon. \cite{gallegosecond2004managing} extend the concept of flexible products to network revenue management.
 They also consider choice models in their work and provide algorithms for assortment and allocation planning with asymptotic guarantees when the customer valuations are drawn from general ``attraction'' models (which encapsulate the MNL choice model).
 Their work differs from ours as they do not assume the opaque or flexible product's valuation is derived from those of the traditional products, and instead allow for it to have an arbitrary random valuation.
 Similarly, \citet{liu2022opaque} also provide an algorithm for assortment and allocation planning with finite inventories based on the fluid relaxation of the problem.
-The fluid problem requires known choice probabilities to satisfy the regularity assumptions, which are violated for our model. \cite{zhu2024performance} use dynamic programming to propose a policy with a constant factor approximation ratio for the network revenue management problems with flexible products.
+The fluid problem requires known choice probabilities to satisfy the regularity assumptions, which are violated for our model. \cite{piri2023firm} study firm-centric and customer-centric flexibility products and show that integrating the two can create a synergistic profit effect. \cite{zhu2024performance} use dynamic programming to propose a policy with a constant factor approximation ratio for the network revenue management problems with flexible products.